arthurdouillard/awesome-deeplearning-papers/README.md

 - [ ] The paper wasn't yet read or understood.
 - [X] The paper was read & (mostly) understood.
-- :star: Interesting paper.
+- :star: Interesting or foundational paper.

-If it's checked it means I've read & understand it (mostly).
-If there's a :star: it means I think the paper is a must-read, either because it's interesting or because it's an influential paper in the field.

 ## 1. Computer Vision